FlitIsScuffed/About-me-/README.md

 My birthday is on the October 13th and I was born in 2010!

 I am bodily a Minor; 14 yr old.
-However, it can be stated that I have the mental status of an young adult; such as a 18-21 yr old.
+However, uh, my mental state is a very complex situation — sometimes I have the mentality of someone 18-21 and sometimes I have the times similar to age regression.

-Do NOT approach me for sexual situations or NSFW roleplaying, even if my mental state is older; my body isn't.
+Do NOT approach me for sexual situations or NSFW roleplaying.
 It was DISGUSTING that I have became the way I did but I have learnt to deal with it.
 It takes only one (non-friend + not stated as a joke) sexual comment.
 I'll report you to whatever website it happens on and go to Twitter to warn people about you.

 ![e0a3eb04eb0a828c2ad70a82a271323d](https://github.com/user-attachments/assets/3fd8ddcb-a83d-4d38-826f-0ba50901bc50)